 Continued Validity.
 Nothing in this Contract, including the rights, duties, obligations, and remedies of any party hereto, shall be impaired as a result of any subsequent law or resolution enacted by the County.

 Supremacy.
-In the event of any conflict, inconsistency or ambiguity between the provisions of this Contract and the provisions of the Financing Agreement and/or the Note, the provisions of this Contract shall control.
+In the event of any conflict, inconsistency or ambiguity between the provisions of this Contract and the provisions of the Financing Agreement [and/or the Note], the provisions of this Contract shall control.

 Compliance with Laws.
 Property Owner and Capital Provider hereby agree to comply with all applicable federal, state and local lending and disclosure requirements now in effect and with the provisions of the Act and the Program Resolution, as in effect on the Effective Date.